ochambers3/fantasyHockeyGA/README.md

 then it will give me insight into whether specific stats are overweighted or underweighted currently how the league weights them.

 I also could use the help in my league, as of Nov 8 2023 I have 1 win and 2 losses.

+Hockey Statistics provided by Quant Hockey at quanthockey.com